jbruce12000/kiln-controller/README.md

   * support for K, J, N, R, S, T, E, or B type thermocouples
   * accurate simulation
   * support for shifting schedule when kiln cannot heat quickly enough
-  * support for preventing initial integral wind-up
+  * prevents integral wind-up when temperatures not near the set point
+  * automatic restarts if there is a power outage or other event

 **Run Kiln Schedule**